PervasiveAutonomyLab/Bern2Edge/README.md

 The direct values are in `Adult/figure10_sparsity_sweep/figure10_values.csv`.
 See the experiment README for the artifact inventory and metric definitions.
-BRAM measurements are committed inputs; reproduction does not rerun FPGA synthesis.

 ### Fallback strategy ablation (Table IX)